Pomax/are-we-flying/docs/index.md

 - start our API server
 - start our client web server (with the `--owner` and `--browser` flags)
-- we won't need to start MSFS for this one, as nothing we're doing relies on
+- we won't need to start MSFS for this one, as nothing we're doing relies on having the game running
 - we should see our browser page with our autopilot button:<br>![image-20231105095108092](./image-20231105095108092.png)

 - and if we click it, we should see it turn red, because it now has an `active` class:<br>![image-20231105095214329](./image-20231105095214329.png)